-• Human scale and fine-grain built form, pedestrian amenity and safety, inclusive environment, public art and cultural markers, and thriving longstanding/destination businesses.
+Human scale and fine-grain built form, pedestrian amenity and safety, inclusive environment, public art and cultural markers, and thriving longstanding/destination businesses.

 - Deliver a peripheral vehicular and bus movement network away from Queen Street to help protect the 'place' function of Queen Street.
-Promote trafficcalming treatments and 30-40km/h speed limits along Queen Street - Reallocate road space to provide dedicated bicycle routes along Queen Street, Crana Street, Kungala Street and Chapel Street to cater to a safe and comfortable riding experience for cyclists and micromobility device users - Transform Belar Street into a plaza in the long term, once the westward extension of Phillip Street up to Carinya Avenue has been realised - Deliver dedicated, publicly accessible through-site links to improve east-west pedestrian connectivity through the precinct - Locate two strategic consolidated car parking sites for the visitors of the Town Centre (non-commuter car parking) in this precinct, in Council owned lands west of Gidley Street and south of Carson re-purposed (Current B4 Zone) Proposed Medium Density Living (Activity Spine)
+Promote trafficcalming treatments and 30-40km/h speed limits along Queen Street - Reallocate road space to provide dedicated bicycle routes along Queen Street, Crana Street, Kungala Street and Chapel Street to cater to a safe and comfortable riding experience for cyclists and micromobility device users - Transform Belar Street into a plaza in the long term, once the westward extension of Phillip Street up to Carinya Avenue has been realised - Deliver dedicated, publicly accessible through-site links to improve east-west pedestrian connectivity through the precinct - Locate two strategic consolidated car parking sites for the visitors of the Town Centre (non-commuter car parking) in this precinct, in Council owned lands west of Gidley Street and south of Carson Lane (tested as part of the Master Plan)